NewClassrooms/devops-demo-project/README.md

 elements, though mostly through a simple "get all of them" resolver, and a handful of mutations.

+## Basic requirements

+* Some version of Python 3 compatible with Django; this has been tested with 3.10.12
+* Bash shell if you want to run the _Quick start_ as written
+* Docker and Docker Compose if you want to run this containerized with PostgreSQL

 ## Quick start

 1. Clone this repository; `cd` into it.